mpchadwick/mpchadwick.github.io/_posts/2017-03-12-grouping-a-product-collecion-the-right-way-with-groupbyattribute.md

 ---
 layout: blog-single
 title: GROUP-ing a product collection the right way with groupByAttribute
-description:
-date: March 10, 2017
-image: A look at the "right" way to GROUP BY an attribute of a product collection.
+description: A look at the "right" way to GROUP BY an attribute of a product collection.
 Works with both flat AND eav!
+date: March 12, 2017
+image:
 tags: [magento]
 ad: domain-clamp-ad-b.html
 ---